terminalnode/MrFreeze-old/README.md

 * **!readme**    - Posts a link to the github page as well, but to the README.md file (this one!).
 * **!activity**  - Changes the activity of the bot ('Playing [...]').
 No mod requirement, have fun!
 * **!region**    - Allows a user to assign a regional role such as continent (could also be used for countries).
-* **!vote**      - Creates a vote where users vote by reacting with specified emoji. (works with server but not nitro emojis)
+* **!vote**      - Creates a vote where users vote by reacting with specified emoji.
+* * This does not work with nitro emojis, but does work with server emojis.
 * **!mrfreeze**  - Posts a dank Mr. Freeze quote from Batman & Robin.
 Replaces 'Batman' with you and 'Gotham' with channel name.
 * **!dummies**   - Invite links for the dummy bots Ba'athman and Robin.
 * **!rps**       - Play rock, paper, scissors with the bot.
 With scores!